 Rule #1.
 Don’t start with either Client or Service Provider employees.
 Instead, involve everyone with a special focus on DevOps champions and leaders.

 Rule #2.
-Don’t start by providing tools and technology training.
+The success of DevOps and by extension DevOps outsourcing project is dependent on cultural shift.
+Hence, don’t start by providing tools and technology training.
 Instead, educate them about the new collaboration between offshore/onshore teams.
 This leads to a firm and a better understanding of service and delivery excellence.
 Work together to define the process and later introduce tools to enable this process change.

 Rule #3.
 Don’t pilot the change from one end.
 Instead, go together and go agile to build momentum for a new culture.